Farm Weather Forecast

 FISHING ADVISORIES

-No Gale Warning issued.
-Rough seas is expected over the northern and eastern seaboards of Luzon while moderate to rough seas will be experienced over the rest of Luzon, and the eastern sections of Visayas and Mindanao.
-Slight to moderate seas will prevail over the rest of the archipelago.
+Slight to moderate seas will prevail over the whole archipelago.
 Still be reminded to be very careful in fishing, especially those using small seacraft.
 Always bring an emergency kit.
 Be updated for the latest weather updates and farm advisories from DOST- PAGASA.